 The Centre will continue to advocate and work with governments to assist them to integrate the Target into their legal services tender arrangements and therefore encourage further pro bono growth.

-For more information, including a list of reports issued by the Centre in connection with the tenth anniversary review, see National Pro Bono Target.
+For more information, including a list of other reports issued by the Centre in connection with the tenth anniversary review, see National Pro Bono Target.

 This initiative was supported and endorsed at its inception by: